dotlang/language/doc/RFE.md

 Running `x++` and `(*y)++` 1 billion times in two different executables, shows the ptr version is almost the same as normal var (sometimes even faster).
-This article discusses why we should have primitives. http://www.javaworld.com/article/2150208/java-language/a-case-for-keeping-primitives-in-java.html
+This article discusses why we should have primitives. http://www.javaworld.com/article/2150208/java-language/a-case-for-keeping-primitives-in-java.html C# and C++ and go have struct/class duality which is used to define value type.
+option1: developer should not be concerned about using ref or value type.
+Language should handle that.
+option2: There are cases where using a value type can help performance (e.g. when there are lots of reads). developer can take advantage of such capabilities.
+Also this will simplify assignment semantics: value types are assigned by value, ref types are assigned by reference.

+Y - Make it clear what value types are and what ref types. int, float, char and unions without tuple are value type. tuples are ref type.

+Y - shall we enable developer to define custom value types?
+C# and C++ and go and Scala have struct/class duality which is used to define value type.
+option1: developer should not be concerned about using ref or value type.
+Language should handle that.
+option2: There are cases where using a value type can help performance (e.g. when there are lots of reads). developer can take advantage of such capabilities.
+Also this will simplify assignment semantics: value types are assigned by value, ref types are assigned by reference. option 1: define rules for value/ref type. and developer cannot define custom value types. option 2: everything ref type, even integers option 3: let developer decide: have a pointer notation (Go, C++) or a rule (C#). it makes language much more complicated. option 4: let developer decide a type should be value or ref type. for example: we can say, binary is value type. it is assigned by value. but tuple is not. so if developer really needs value type, he can use either int, float, char or a custom binary. we have performance, we have flexibility. and we have simplicity.

+Y - with binary user can implement a tiny int or 4 byte int.
+Let's add a core function to enable him interpret a binary as unsigned.

+Y - Based on these definitions, slice is not the same as array type.

+? - What about types with duplicate name?
+For functions it's ok as long as they have different types.
+We just call `process(x,y)` and the appropriate impl will be chosen.
+But what about type?
+Suppose that we have two Stack types in two modules that I have imported.
+`import /core/mod1`
+`import /code/mod2`
+`var t: Stack` what if Stack is defined in both locations? one solution: type keyword
+`type Stack1 := /core/mode1/Stack`
+`type Stack2 := /code/mode2/Stack`
+using Fully qualified name to alias a type. but this will be a totally different type because it's not an alias only.
+`import /code/mode1 {Stack => Stack_mod1}`
+`import /code/mode2 {Stack => Stack_mod2}`
+`var t: Stack_mod1`
+Can we use this notation to map functions too? we don't need that.
+Another option: `alias` keyword.
+Another option: use `type` with similar notation to define named alias.
+`type Stack_mod1 := /code/mode1/Stack`

+? - How does using generics for var/val affect current specification? protocols, phantom types, specialization, ... lambda. generics lambda.

+? - Can we simplify generics for var/val?
+like D's inout? maybe `var/val`.

+? - Now that array is just a normal tuple, shall we enable user to override `.[]` operator for it's types?

+? - Regarding genrics, shall we use protocol notation to denote if an argument is a literal?
+`type array[N:int, T] := ...`
+So options can be any litearl?
+`type MyType[N: Point]= array[int, N.x]` allocate an int array of size of x of given point so generic arguments can be either a type name or a literal.